 As for feedback after a performance, other than saying “Good job” or saying something brief, it is not the time or place to offer feedback.
 The dance is done.
 It’s time for the dancers to focus on the next performance.
 Feedback is best saved for the following week, with the dance teacher, in the studio when the dancers listen to judges’ critiques and then can take what they’ve just heard and make corrections.

 Enjoy your role as a Dance Mom.
-Tell them they look beautiful or you enjoyed their performance or something to build them up.
-Tell them if you hear people around you commenting that they liked their dance, their costume, their song, etc. They will get critiques from dance teachers, dance judges, and sometimes even their peers.
+Tell them they look beautiful, you enjoyed their performance, or something to build them up.
+Tell them if you hear people around you commenting that they liked their dance, costume, song, etc. They will get critiques from dance teachers, dance judges, and sometimes even their peers.
 Believe me, they will hear where they need to improve, but sometimes what they need is a little more encouragement.
 Enjoy your role as a Dance Mom and let the teachers do the teaching.
-Having her where she needs to be on time, well-rested, and ready to go is the perfect way to contribute to being well prepared for the day.
-Feed her, encourage her, laugh with the other Moms and celebrate the performances your dancer’s studio puts on stage.
+Having her where she needs to be on time, well-rested, and ready to go is the perfect way to contribute to being well-prepared for the day.
+Feed her, encourage her, laugh with the other Moms, and celebrate the performances your dancer’s studio puts on stage.
 Do what you do best and let the teachers handle the rest.

 Hope this helps!